30 If I must boast, I will boast in the things which concern my infirmity.

 I will boast in the things which concern my infirmity.

-Paul’s boast does not come from his strength but his infirmity.
+Paul’s boast did not come from his strength but his infirmity.
 The contrast is in the content of boasting.
 The apostle boasted of his humbling experiences, such as his escape in a basket (v.
 33).
 His “infirmity” showed what Christ accomplished through him.
 His weakness made him depend on God’s grace.

 Our weakness makes us cast ourselves on God’s grace.